zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 "None of them hurts": "The life of each sentient being will not be injured by clods, or sticks, or swords, or chains, or ropes.
 Do not use mud or sticks or sticks for all living beings.
-Those who hurt with swords, chains, or ropes.”
+Those who hurt with swords, chains, or ropes."
 Because none of them hurts.

 "You shouldn't want your son to have companions from where": "No" is negative.